The Tasmanian Trail Association Inc.

 The drive for the Tasmanian Trail came from the Tasmanian branch of the Australian Trail Horse Riders Association, an incorporated, non-profit body with a vision to offer a rich and unique natural trail experience.
 They saw the opportunity to build on the concept of the Bicentennial National Trail inspired by the legendary R M Williams.
 It was this motivation that resulted in the formation of the Tasmanian Trail Association Inc. which is responsible for the Trail’s management, maintenance and promotion.

 The Tasmanian Trail’s existence today is the result of a dynamic partnership between volunteer groups, private landowners, public agencies and the State and Federal Governments and is a growing, living thing.
 Its ongoing life depends on the care provided by volunteers and on the extent to which their support can be kept alive in workable management partnerships.
-The Association manages the Trail with funds raised through membership ($40), the sale of guidebooks, fundraising events and donations.
+The Association manages the Trail with funds raised through membership ($70), fundraising events and donations.
 The cost of maintenance of the Trail is considerable and we are not supported financially by government.
 The management team is made up entirely of volunteers and all funds raised go back into the management of the Trail.

 The Trail passes over many types of land tenure including private property and there is a need to provide some legal protection to the land owners and managers.
 Insurance is our largest ongoing expense but is only applicable to members of the Association and to ensure that both users of the Trail as well as the interests of the land owners are protected, we need to restrict the distribution of the guidebook to members.